 Application Timeline (2026 Intake)

-For major government scholarships like Manaaki New Zealand Scholarships:
+Regarding central government scholarships such as the Manaaki New Zealand Scholarships:

 - Deadline: Around April 2026